PlayableLab FAQs

 - Validate in Playable Test.

-- Upload to ad network; read metrics in Analyzer.
+- Upload to ad network; read metrics in Playable-Analytics.

-How do I run a full AI-Lab playable campaign?
+How do I run a full AI-Playable campaign?

 - Chat the first version, iterate in chat and editing panel.